Assessing $TESS$'s Yield of Rocky Planets Around Nearby M Dwarfs: Introduction

-In this paper, we assess the yield of rocky planet TOIs around nearby M dwarfs, especially those around stars with $R_\star\,<\,0.3\,R_\odot$.
-To do this, we will select a volume-limited sample of \tess M dwarfs, simulate planets around them, and compare the observed planet distribution with that found by \textit{TESS}.
+In this paper, we use our simulations to assess the yield of rocky planet candidates around nearby M dwarfs, especially those around stars with $R_\star\,<\,0.3\,R_\odot$.
+To do this, we select a volume-limited sample of \tess M dwarfs, simulate planets around them, and compare the observed planet distribution with that found by \textit{TESS}.